gbmhunter/blog/content/electronics/circuit-design/what-are-transfer-functions-poles-and-zeroes/_index.md

 ## Group Delay

-The _group delay_ `\(D(\omega)\)` is defined as negative of the slope of the phase vs. frequency plot.
+The _group delay_ `\(D(\omega)\)` is defined as **the negative of the slope of the phase vs. frequency plot**.
 This can be written mathematically as:

 <p>\begin{align}
 D(\omega) \triangleq -\frac{d}{d\omega} \theta(\omega)
 \end{align}</p>

-Intuitively, you can think of group delay as the time delay in second that a signal takes to pass through a filter, as a function of frequency.
+Intuitively, you can **think of group delay as the time delay in seconds that a signal takes to pass through a filter as a function of frequency**.
 Group delay has units of seconds.
+All casual filters (e.g. analogue filters) will have a non-zero, positive group delay.
+"Flatish" group delay plots in the passband are generally desirable as this means all frequencies will take the same time to pass through the filter, and thus the signal at the output will have minimal distortion (distortion is a result of different frequencies being delayed for different amounts of time).

-The Bessel filter tuning aims to have maximally flat group delay across the pass-band of the signal.
+Group delay for a number of 4-order filter tunings is shown below.
+The Bessel filter tuning aims to have maximally flat group delay across the pass-band of the signal (at the expense of other metrics we don't talk about here).
+You can see this in the plot with the straight green line.

+{{% figure src="tuning-comparison-group-delay.png" width="600px" caption="Group delay plotted for a number of different 4-order filter tunings." %}}

 Group delay can be calculated in Python with `scipy`. `scipy` provides the `scipy.signal.group_delay()` function which takes as input the numerator and denominator coefficients of the transfer function and returns the calculated group delay.